bcheights/bcheights-frontend/README.md

 ### Pre-Requisites:

-Need NPM & Node installed.
-If you don't have it installed go here: https://nodejs.org/en/ (Install the LTS version).
+1. NPM & Node installed
+   - If you don't have it installed go here: https://nodejs.org/en/ (Install the LTS version).
 NPM is bundled with the Node installation.
+2. Python & Pip
+   - Pip is bundled with most Python installations

 ### Setup Virtual Environment

 If you don't have virtualenv installed then run `pip install virtualenv` in the terminal.

 Note: Run the above command with `sudo` if you want installed globally.
-Note: Must have `Python` installed with `Pip`

 1. Navigate to directory where you want the project to be
 2. Run `virtualenv {name of project folder}`